Giskard-AI/giskard-hub/script-docs/hub/glossary.rst

 Glossary
 =========

-- **Model**: conversational agent configured through an API endpoint.
+- **Agent**: conversational agent configured through an API endpoint.
 They can be evaluated and tested within the Hub.

 - **Knowledge Base**: domain-specific collection of information.
 You can have several knowledge bases for different areas of your business.